Second Brain AI Apps: We Tested the Best 10 in 2026

 2. Notion

 Notion is one of the most flexible AI Second Brain.
-It’s part note-taker, part task manager, part wiki - with AI built right in.
+It’s part note-taking app, part task manager, part wiki - with AI built right in.
 You can turn it into anything: a minimalist planner, a full-on Life OS, or a structured Second Brain using the PARA method.

 Key features